 Looking at a picture of a saguaro cactus, lightly draw outlines in pencil on a piece of watercolor paper.
 You may want to layer several cacti, with some slightly behind others, to give your composition more interest.
 I chose to draw three tall plants, with two in front and one behind.

 Using a medium round brush, apply a very light wash with watercolor paints.
 It's OK if you leave a little white space here and there.
-(I painted each cactus a different shade of green to add some additional variety.)
-Let this first layer of paint dry slightly.
-Then apply a second layer of green paint where you want there to be shadows or darker spots.
+To add some variety, paint each cactus a different shade of green by mixing different amounts of yellow and blue .
+Let this first layer of paint dry slightly, then apply a second layer of green paint where you want there to be shadows or darker spots.

 Paint vertical lines and grooves on the cacti.
 Starting from the top of each cactus, paint vertical lines down.
 Make the lines darker on the parts of the cacti that are in shadow and make the lines lighter on the parts that are in the light.